apache/james-project/src/adr/0047-jmap-push-over-websockets.md

 Event bus listener are created for each socket upon client requests, and removed upon disconnection or when PUSH is explicitly canceled by the client.

-In a multi-node settup, the event bus registration key mechanism described in [this ADR](0037-eventbus.md) and its [distributed implementation](0038-distributed-eventbus.md) ensures events are routed to the James servers holding client PUSH registration.
+In a multi-node setup, the event bus registration key mechanism described in [this ADR](0037-eventbus.md) and its [distributed implementation](0038-distributed-eventbus.md) ensure events are routed to the James servers holding client PUSH registration.
 We will use the AccountId as a base for a registration key.

 ## Alternatives